The BecDot is a toy that helps teach vision-impaired kids to read braille

 Such a low cost would make the BecDot highly attractive, I should think, for any school with vision-impaired students.
 And of course there’s nothing stopping sighted kids from playing with the gadget either, as I’m sure they will.

 Right now the BecDot is only in prototype phase, but the Lacourses sounded optimistic during CES, when I met with them.
 They’d been selected for a reward and exhibition by Not Impossible, an organization that creates and advocates for tech in the humanitarian space.
-Jake tells me that their time at the show exceeded his expectations, and that they got a chance to speak with people who can help both move the device towards market and advance the message he and Beth are trying to get out.
+Jake tells me their time at the show exceeded his expectations, and that they got a chance to speak with people who can help both move the device toward market and advance the message he and Beth are trying to get out.

 Toys like this (follow-up devices could have more letters or spaces for input) could help close the literacy and socialization gap that leads to many deaf and blind people being unemployed and dependent on others later in life.
-And having educational toys aimed at underserved, marginalized, and at-risk populations seems obvious in retrospect.
+And having educational toys aimed at underserved, marginalized and at-risk populations seems obvious in retrospect.
 It’s a simple idea in some ways, but only made possible by a creative and innovative application of technology and, of course, love.

 0